opendevstack/PMC/governance.md

 This does not mean that a committer is free to do what they want.
 In fact, committers have no more authority over the project than contributors.
-While committership indicates a valued member of the community who has demonstrated a healthy respect for the project’s aims and objectives, their work continues to be reviewed by the community before acceptance in an official release.
-The key difference between a committer and a contributor is when this approval is sought from the community.
+While committership indicates a valued member of the community who has demonstrated a healthy respect for the project’s aims and objectives, their work continues to be reviewed by the community before acceptance.
-A committer seeks approval after the contribution is made, rather than before.

-Seeking approval after making a contribution is known as a commit-then-review process.
-It is more efficient to allow trusted people to make direct contributions, as the majority of those contributions will be accepted by the project.
-The project employs various communication mechanisms to ensure that all contributions are reviewed by the community as a whole.
-By the time a contributor is invited to become a committer, they will have become familiar with the project’s various tools as a user and then as a contributor.
+This means, a committer should still open a pull request for any changes, so his contributions can be reviewed by at least a second commiter.

 Anyone can become a committer; there are no special requirements, other than to have shown a willingness and ability to participate in the project as a team player.
 Typically, a potential